Stupid Dairy Allergy: A Skin Recovery Story

 After beginning aromatherapy classes, I was now able to prepare blends that would support and promote my body's ability to heal such visible damage as what was on my face.
 Now while I may call this a "miracle," in reality this is not as much a "miracle" as it is simple science.
 A friend of mine shared a recipe for her face oil with me.
 She mentioned that she had used this exclusively as oil for her face for years.
 She has porcelain skin!
 Despite having a history of troubled skin, you wouldn't be able to tell at first glance.
 It was enough for me to at least try it.
 The original recipe uses olive oil as the base oil, however, I have a t-zone, coupled with oily, sensitive skin spots.
 This does not bode well for using olive oil.
 It's too heavy of oil for sensitive, partially oily skin like mine.

 The first step is creating a starter base, which you top with an oil of your choice.
 The recipe for the starter is as follows:

-There are a few oils specifically which aide our skin in regeneration, reduction of scars and softening of wrinkles.
+There are a few oils specifically which aid our skin in regeneration, reduction of scars, and softening of wrinkles.
 When I first included rosehips I had no clue what the results would be, but I was game to try it.
-Rosehips is known as one of the best oils to choose for your skin.
+Rosehips are known as one of the best oils to choose for your skin.
 You can use it on your eyelids as an eye cream, or even on your lips as a moisturizer.
 There's no reaction!
 Seriously, no burning whatsoever!

 My next find was a recipe for rosewater and lavender water as a toner.
 I dilute a 50/50 blend of rosewater and lavender water into a separate bottle.
 This recipe is just a blend including 1/4 part lavender water, 1/4 part rosewater, and 1/2 part distilled water.
 It feels amazing!